mjordan/islandora_workbench_docs/docs/logging.md

 * `log_headers`: Logs the raw HTTP headers used in all requests.
 * `log_response_status_code`: Logs the HTTP response code.
 * `log_response_body`: Logs the raw HTTP response body.

+Another configuration setting that is useful during debugging is `log_file_name_and_line_number`, which, as the name suggests, adds to all log entries the filename and line number where the entry was generated.

 These options can be used independently of each other, but they are often more useful for debugging when used together.